THE LINUX FOUNDATION PROJECTS

 We are now welcoming highlights from community members who are making a contribution to the ecosystem beyond the core specifications.

 The Open Agentic Knowledge (OAK) Repository is one such project.
-The goal of OAK is to leverage AI to create a comprehensive catalog of OpenAPI and Arazzo description documents, which are themselves optimized to power intent-orientated workflows in agents.
-The Repository is now hosting a significant number of descriptions, with over 1000 Arazzo descriptions, like the largest collection available at the time of writing.
+The goal of OAK is to leverage existing OpenAPI and Arazzo description documents to create AI-consumable descriptions that provide intent-orientated workflows.
+The Repository is now hosting a significant number of descriptions, with over 100 Arazzo descriptions, like the largest collection available at the time of writing.

 We excitedly await the future development of OAK.